joelbreit/insta-lose/docs/Plan.md

 6. Deck
    1. The deck is shuffled at the start of the game
    2. Each player player starts with [7] cards including
-      1. 1 panic card
+      1. 1 save card
    3. numPlayers - 1 insta-lose cards are added to the deck
    4. numPlayers * [5] random cards are added to the deck
    5. The deck is then shuffled
    6. Player order is randomized and the first player is randomly chosen

 7. Card types
-   1. insta-lose: if drawn, the player must play a panic card or else they are eliminated
+   1. insta-lose: if drawn, the player must play a save card or else they are eliminated
-   2. panic: can only be played when drawing an insta-lose card - allows the player to not insta-lose and place the insta-lose card back in the deck - their turn then ends
+   2. save: can only be played when drawing an insta-lose card - allows the player to not insta-lose and place the insta-lose card back in the deck - their turn then ends
    3. pairs: pairs of pair cards can be played to steal a random card from another player
    4. peek: allows the player to peek at the top [3] card of the deck without drawing it
    5. skip: allows the player to skip (not draw a card) and end their turn
-   6. misdeal: allows the player to misdeal (shuffle the deck)
+   6. shuffle: allows the player to shuffle the draw pile

 ### Future